-Let’s say, you are working in a trading company and your boss tells you to get the total sales amount for last 15 days.
+Let me tell you something.
+Let’s say, you are working in a trading company and your boss asks you to get the total sales amount for last 15 days.

+In this case, you need to sum sales amount from the current date to 15 days prior i.e. between two dates.
+Let me tell you how.
 Here, you have a range of two dates which includes total 15 days and you need to sum values for all of them.

-It can help you to sum values by specifying more than one criteria.
+Quick Intro: SUMIFS can help you to sum values by specifying more than one criteria.
 In short, it will only sum those cells where all the conditions are met.

 In above syntax, first of all, you need to refer to the range from where you want to sum values, then the range to check for criteria and after that criteria to check and so on.

 Formula to Sum Values Between Two Dates in Excel